 2. Ateneo de Manila University

-With more than 160 years of providing education to Filipinos and international students, Ateneo de Manila University is one of the top-tier private universities and a leading school for humanities in the Philippines.
-With a long record of producing education and research, it has played an essential role in the country’s educational innovation.
+Founded in 1859, Ateneo de Manila University is one of the top-tier private universities and a leading school for humanities in the Philippines.
+With a long record in teaching and research, it has played an essential role in the country’s educational development.
 Today, it provides numerous academic programs for undergraduate and graduate degrees.

 3. University of Santo Tomas

-With 410 years of educational history in the Philippines, the University of Santo Tomas is the oldest operating institution in the country and Asia.
-It was built in 1611 and has undergone milestones over the past centuries that have made its reputation today.
+Founded in 1611, the University of Santo Tomas is recognized by the university as the oldest existing university in Asia.
+It has undergone many milestones over the past centuries that have helped shape its reputation today.
 UST is a recognized institution for humanities in the Philippines.

 It is acknowledged for its education in various fields, such as engineering, medicine, arts, and humanities.
-Under the Faculty of Arts and Letters, UST also offers specific humanities programs and related areas of study in different degrees.
-Nine departments are open to local and international undergraduate students.
-The university’s graduate school, under the Humanities and Social Science department, also provides numerous specializations.
+Under the Faculty of Arts and Letters, UST offers 13 bachelor’s degree programs housed in 13 departments, including programs such as Asian Studies, Creative Writing, English Language Studies, History, Literature, Philosophy, and Sociology.
+The university’s graduate school also provides master’s and doctoral programs under Humanities and Social Sciences, including English Language Studies, History, Literature, Philosophy, and Political Science.

-Since the birth of the Faculty of Arts and Letters and the Graduate School, UST has produced many professionals who have significantly impacted various industries.
-The university also has research journals and publications dedicated to humanities and related disciplines, showing its active role in the industry.
+Since the development of the Faculty of Arts and Letters and the Graduate School, UST has produced many professionals who have significantly impacted various industries.
+The university also has research journals and publications connected to humanities and related disciplines, showing its active role in the field.

 4. De La Salle University

-Its College of Liberal Arts has come a long way in history and milestones.
-One of DLSU’s prides is that the college offers a broad range of humanities and related programs.
+Its College of Liberal Arts offers a broad range of humanities and related programs.
 As an incoming undergraduate or graduate student here, you’ll have the opportunity to explore various humanities programs that interest you.

 5. University of Asia and the Pacific

-The University of Asia and the Pacific is one of the best universities for humanities in the Philippines and has a well-known reputation.
-It takes pride in its liberal arts education and has provided several academic programs in the fields of economics, management, and humanities since 1967.
+The University of Asia and the Pacific is a private university with a strong liberal arts foundation.
+UA&P traces its roots to the Center for Research and Communication, which was founded in 1967 by Dr. Jesus Estanislao and Dr. Bernardo Villegas.
+Today, its liberal education is rooted in areas such as philosophy, the humanities, theology, and the social sciences.
 One advantage of studying humanities here is that it offers an integrated curriculum that builds the student’s foundation in this field and then moves to a specialization in later years.

 FAQs: Humanities in the Philippines